We have awesome human resource tips for a remote team based on almost a decade of experience being remote.

 When disputes arise, it’s imperative that the fire’s extinguished quickly.
 Do this by talking to the people involved individually to understand the facts.
 Be sure to get them onto a video call with their cameras switched on.
 Many things can go unobserved when you’re not able to see each other’s faces.

 Once you are aware of everything that transpired, get them together to openly talk about what has happened and what led to the misunderstanding.

 From there, mediate and help parties find common ground in starting to fix the issue.
 Open and honest communication is crucial, and you need to make sure that you do not leave any stones unturned to uncover the truth and resolve the conflict.

 However, this is not where the work ends as you need to make sure that what’s settled is indeed settled.
 To do this, make sure you check in with both parties now and then to see progress.
 Mini check-ins help the team stay on track.
 Remember that you have to be always aware of the first signs of conflict, so you can step in immediately before it gets any worse.

 Tip 5: Handle Exits Graciously

-Employee exits are never fun be it talking to someone you’re letting go of or someone who has resigned.
+Last but not the least from our human resource tips: employee exits are never fun be it talking to someone you’re letting go of or someone who has resigned.
 A lot of emotions come to play especially for small teams that work closely together.
 Saying goodbye to someone via Hangouts is as hard as it is in real life.

 Some things to remember in exits are: